Kelantan: Malayan Union and the Federation of Malaya

+Modern history

+The Malaysian Islamic Party (PAS) came to power in Kelantan for the first time in 1959.
+In November 1977, the federal government declared a state of emergency in Kelantan following a political crisis and street violence.
+An election took place soon after the emergency, in which the United Malays National Organisation (UMNO) won removing the PAS from power.
+Kelantan was then governed by the Barisan Nasional coalition (of which UMNO was part of) until the 1990 General Election when the PAS returned with an overwhelming victory, winning all 39 State and 13 Parliamentary seats.
+The success was achieved through the PAS-led coalition, called Angkatan Perpaduan Ummah (APU).
+In the following General Election in 1995, PAS won again, though with a reduced majority.
+The PAS won a large victory in 1999 due in part to Malayan anger over the treatment of former Deputy Prime Minister Anwar Ibrahim by Prime Minister Mahathir Mohamad and other officials of the national government.
+In 2004 the PAS nearly lost control of Kelantan, retaining it with only a 1-seat majority, when the Barisan Nasional, under the new leadership of Abdullah Badawi following Mahathir's retirement, won by a landslide nationally.
+However, after the 2008 Malaysian general election, the PAS regained a two-thirds majority of seats in the state assembly.

 Geography

-Rising high on the slopes of Gunung Korbu, the second highest peak in Peninsular Malaysia, the Nengiri River flows east to merge first with the Galas, and then with the Lebir — the latter born in the wilds of Taman Negara National Park — before turning decisively northwards and emptying into the shallow waters of the South China Sea.
+Rising high on the slopes of Gunung Korbu, the second highest peak in Peninsular Malaysia, the Nengiri River flows east to merge first with the Galas, and then with the Lebir — the latter begins in the Taman Negara National Park — before turning decisively northwards and emptying into the shallow waters of the South China Sea.
 From Kuala Krai the conjoined streams become the Kelantan River (also known as Sungai Kelantan), a broad, mud-coloured stream which dominates the fertile coastal plains and defines the geography of the region.
 The Kelantan River valley is a fertile rice-bowl, rich in hardwoods and rubber and lush with tropical fruits.

-For centuries, Kelantan was all but separated from the rest of the country by the Titiwangsa Mountains, a mountain range running from north to south through the peninsula.
+For centuries, Kelantan was mostly separated from the rest of the country by the Titiwangsa Mountains, which runs from north to south through the peninsula.
 Weeks of hard travel were required to reach Kelantan.
-The "easy way" to Kelantan was to sail around the peninsula, braving the sea and pirates.
-For this reason Kelantan's history often involves the sea, and boats.
-Even today, many of its people are very much tied to the sea.
-A discussion with many coastal residents will confirm that their ancestors, as far back as they know, were "of the sea."
+The easiest way to Kelantan was to sail around the peninsula.
+For this reason Kelantan's history often involves the sea and boats.
+Even today, many of its people are tied to the sea.

-During the 1920s, in the days of British colonial rule, a railway line was built, linking Tumpat on the state's northern coast, through the jungles of upper Kelantan and Pahang and then on to other states.
+A railway line was built in the 1920s, during British colonial rule, linking Tumpat on the state's northern coast, through the jungles of upper Kelantan and Pahang and then on to other states.
 Also, between the 1920s and 1980s, trunk roads were built to link Kelantan with adjacent states.
 Presently, one can travel by road from the capital city Kuala Lumpur to Kota Bharu using national highway 8 through the mountain range within 8 hours.